erlang/erlang.github.io/_posts/2021-08-03-scalable-ets-counters.md

 A centralized counter consists of a single memory word that is incremented and decremented with atomic instructions.
-The problem with a centralized counter is, of course, that modifications of the counter by multiple cores are serialized.
+The problem with a centralized counter is that modifications of the counter by multiple cores are serialized.
 This problem is amplified because frequent modifications of a single memory word by multiple cores cause a lot of expensive traffic in the [cache